SeiryuZ/HemeWeb/proposal/README.md

 resource.

-Cloud vendors like amazon also capitalize on the need of computing resources for HPC application that they promote themselves for this capabilities [19].
+Cloud vendors like amazon also capitalize on the need of computing resources for HPC application that they promote themselves for this capabilities [22].
-Running HPC application on cloud vendors, while incurring performance overhead, are a viable alternative to supercomputers as shown by the nekkloud project [20], NASA HPC Applications [21], and few other case study [22].
+Running HPC application on cloud vendors, while incurring performance overhead, are a viable alternative to supercomputers as shown by the nekkloud project [23], NASA HPC Applications [24], and few other case study [25].
-HemeWeb project should also run perfectly fine on cloud infrastructures.
+HemeWeb project should also run perfectly fine on cloud infrastructures without worrying about the merit of their reproduction of research interest being not a top priority.

 <!--**Containerization technology**-->